constancefrohly/constancefrohly.github.io/_pages/about.md

 Welcome to my website!
 I am a PhD student in Economics at Sciences Po, under the supervision of <a href='https://sites.google.com/site/pierrecahuc/'>Pierre Cahuc</a> and <a href='https://sites.google.com/site/emericmlhenry/home'>Emeric Henry</a>.

-My interests are in Education and Experimental Economics.
-I work on school choice and social segregation, with a particular focus on the role of information.
+My interests are in Behavioural and Education Economics.
+I work on school choice and social segregation, with a particular focus on the role of information and beliefs.

 Don't hesitate to get in touch!